adherents/angular-reactive-workshop/README.md

 # Angular Reactive Workshop

-For this workshop, we are going to build Redux state around the `projects` feature with NGRX.
+For this workshop, Redux state was built  around the `projects` feature with NGRX.

 ## The Stack